 All of these public conducting opportunities are an integral part of the RCM’s annual programme of events.
 In addition, our students have directed RCM orchestras in external venues, including London’s Royal Festival Hall.

-Conducting students engage with a lot of repertoire, often covering a broad range of styles.
-An example of one term’s worth of repertoire for a typical student might be:
+Conducting students engage with a lot of repertoire, covering a broad range of styles, and are strongly encouraged to explore and programme a diverse range of composers.
+Alongside ongoing collaborations with the composition and composition for screen students, an example of a recent term’s worth of repertoire for a typical student might be:

 - Beethoven Symphony no 6